ropenscilabs/statistical-software/README.md

 activity](https://github.com/mpadge/statistical-software/tree/master/ros-review-effects)
 revealed that software development tends to stagnate following review.
-This may be interpreted to reflect software having reached a sufficiently stable state.
+This may be interpreted to reflect software having reached a sufficiently stable state requiring relatively little ongoing maintenance.
 However, we note that metrics of community engagement with software are generally positively related to the metrics of development activity considered there.
 Slowing of software development following review may also result in decreases in community engagement.

 In addition, ongoing “review” may be explicit in considering the role of user feedback, for instance, in defining and updating the scope of